AnnieYIN080/Large-Dataset-Benchmarking/README.md

 7.1 - Pyspark _ csv <br>
 7.2 - Pyspark _ parquet <br>
 Future Step<br>

+## Background
+### For pure python and parquet file
+Python itself does not have the built-in ability to directly operate Parquet files.
+That is to say, without installing any third-party libraries, Python cannot directly read, write or stream Parquet files.<br>

+### For pyarrow with csv file
+_Parquet does not require explicit chunk control, while CSV must be controlled by chunks._<br>

+Parquet file natural Row Groups design:<br>
+The Parquet format is divided into multiple "row groups" within the file, and each group is a relatively independently stored block.
+When pyarrow.parquet reads, it can directly iterate by these row groups, similar to chunk reading, without the need to manually specify the chunk size; Reading itself has the concept of partitioning, making it easy to handle large files.<br>

+CSV is a full line of text without a built-in block structure:<br>
+CSV files are simple line-by-line text without block indexing or compression or encoding mechanisms.
+When reading CSV files, if the file is large, to avoid memory explosion, it is necessary to implement row-by-row and block-by-block reading by oneself, and manually split into chunks to control memory usage.
+It is not possible to directly access the specified block as Parquet naturally supports block reading.<br>

 ## Challenges when doing analysis
 - Pandas doesn't support index.
 It cannot print the specific city.